tlmnrnhrdt/cad2data/README.md

 ## Key Features

--  **Automated Conversion**: One-click conversion from CAD/BIM to Excel
+-  **Automated Conversion**: One-click conversion from CAD/BIM to Excel (element database with all properties and parameters)
 -  **Structured Data**: All elements and properties exported as Excel matrix DataFrame - project elements with native ID in the rows, all properties of all elements in the columns
 -  **3D Geometry**: Polygonal geometry export for Revit/IFC (DAE format) with the native ID, which is also in DataFrame XLSX.
 In this way you get full project meta-information with geometry of each element
 -  **Offline Processing**: No internet, APIs, plugins or Autodesk® licenses required